-- 2.16 Both the JCS and Norwich local plan acknowledge the importance of new residential development that contributes to a balance of housing types and tenures, which in turn contribute to mixed and balanced communities.
-New student accommodation in particular is often proposed on sites that could otherwise be developed for general purpose housing which would include affordable homes as part of a wider tenure mix. - 2.17 The growing number of students living in Norwich has an impact on the availability of general market housing.
-Students who live outside purpose-built accommodation tend to house-share in the private rented sector which can affect the availability and costs of houses in the general market. - 2.18 There is currently no policy basis for seeking affordable housing on all proposals for purpose built student accommodation, although this may change with the development of the Greater Norwich Local Plan; it is anticipated that the Regulation 18 draft plan will be consulted upon in late 2019 and the final version of the plan adopted in late 2021. - 2.19 There are a number of sites currently allocated in the current Site Specific Policies and Site Allocations Plan (2014) for either housing development or housing-led mixed use development, which have not yet been developed.
-Proposals for care homes (C2 use class) and residential sui generis development on such sites should provide policy compliant affordable housing.

-For applications for purpose built student accommodation, this would be calculated on the basis of 2.5 units of student accommodation equating to 1 unit of general market housing.
-For example, where a proposal to develop 250 units of PBSA on a site allocated for housing or housing-led development would equate to 100 units of general market housing, leading to a requirement for 33 units of affordable housing (or contribution based on this figure) to be provided.
-For residential care homes the calculation would be based on a ratio of 8:1.
+- 2.20 Both the JCS and Norwich local plan acknowledge the importance of new residential development that contributes to a balance of housing types and tenures, which in turn contribute to mixed and balanced communities.
+New student accommodation in particular is often proposed on sites that could otherwise be developed for general purpose housing which would include affordable homes as part of a wider tenure mix. - 2.21 The growing number of students living in Norwich has an impact on the availability of general market housing.
+Students who live outside purpose-built accommodation tend to house-share in the private rented sector which can affect the availability and costs of houses in the general market. - 2.22 There is currently no policy basis for seeking affordable housing on all proposals for purpose built student accommodation, although this may change with the development of the Greater Norwich Local Plan; it is anticipated that the Regulation 18 draft plan will be consulted upon in late 2019 and the final version of the plan adopted in late 2021. - 2.23 There are a number of sites currently allocated in the Site Specific Policies and Site Allocations Plan (2014) for either housing development or housing-led mixed use development, which have not yet been developed.
+If such sites were to be developed for either care homes (C2 use class) or purpose built student accommodation (PBSA - residential sui generis development) this would result in the loss of the opportunity for provision of affordable housing. - 2.24 The loss of this opportunity to meet the identified need for affordable housing in Norwich is a matter which will be taken into consideration in decision-making for any such proposals. - 2.25 Proposals for PBSA or care home development on such sites will therefore be expected to contribute to meeting the need for affordable housing by providing policy compliant levels of affordable housing.
+For applications for purpose built student accommodation, this would be calculated on the basis of 2.5 units of student accommodation equating to 1 unit of general market housing3.
+For example, where a proposal to develop 250 units of PBSA on a site allocated for housing or housing-led development would equate to 100 units of general market housing4 (or contribution based on this figure) to be provided.
+For residential care homes the calculation would be based on a ratio of 8:1. - 2.26 It would be acceptable for such provision to be achieved via provision of a commuted sum rather than on site provision, given that incorporating affordable housing in a PBSA or residential institution scheme is likely to be difficult to achieve in a satisfactory manner.